-Effective August 1, 2011, I have adopted an income-based approach to legal fees I charge new clients.
-Every client is assessed at the first meeting to determine how much of a discount they will receive, and every client who has a household income less than $100,000 will receive a discount.
-Many will receive a discount of 75% off of my standard hourly rate.
+I have adopted an income-based approach to legal fees I charge new clients.
+Every client is assessed at the first meeting to determine how much of a discount they will receive, and every client who has a household income less than $100,000 will receive a discount, some up to 40% off of my standard hourly rate.

 This is my attempt to align hourly rates with what people can actually afford to pay, and even extends to the retainer, which is calculated based upon ten hours at the discounted hourly rate.